remla25-team1/operation/README.md

 Then open your browser and visit:
 [http://localhost:9090](http://localhost:9090)

 Look for the custom alert "HighRequestRate" in the list.
-If it's correctly configured and active, it will appear as Inactive, Pending or Firing.
+If it's correctly configured and active, it will appear as `Inactive`, `Pending` or `Firing`.

 #### 4. Trigger the Alert by Generating Traffic